mattcarlotta/nvi/README.md

 ### What Operating Systems are supported?
 Currently, GNU linux and Mac OS (v13+ although older versions that support C++17 may work as well).
 For Windows support, please visit this [documentation](https://i.imgur.com/MPGenY1.gif).

+### What are the nvi configuration file specs?
+This `.nvi` configuration file attempts to give you the flexibility and ease-of-use of defining flags and arguments under an environment configuratin.

+Therefore, the config file parser is **NOT** a TOML-complaint parser and has some rules.

+The configuration file must:
+- be named `.nvi`
+- not contain spaces within, before or after the environment's name
+- not contain spaces within a `files` .env name nor within the `required` keys; instead, use underscores: `example_1`
+- not contain comments after a configuration `key = value` option
+- not contain multi-line arguments

+Click [here](envs/.nvi) to view valid vs invalid formatting configurations.

 ### Can I manually assign parsed ENVs to a process?
 Yes!
 If you don't use an `-e` or `--exec` or an `execute` command in a configuration file, then nvi will print out a stringified JSON result of ENVs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).